IBM/model-evaluation-workbench/README.md

 ```
-One can choose to deploy and run the application in 2 ways:
+The applicatioon can be either run on IBM cloud or deploy and run locally.
-* Deploy the Application to the IBM Cloud and Configure (or)
-* Deploy application Manually to local machine and Configure

-Choose Step 3 or Stpe 4 as per your convenience and need.
+Choose either Step 3 or Stpe 4 as per your convenience and need.
 ```

 ## 3. Deploy the Application to the IBM Cloud and Configure